3 Day Advanced Canyoneering Course

 - Duration: 8 – 9 hours per day

-- Drive from Moab: Up to 1 hour
+- Drive from Moab: 15 min to 2 hours

 - Max. guide to student ratio: 1:5